zoracrimson/looping-break-gets-online-web-prework/README.md

 # Breaking and Gets

+## Objectives

+1. Understand how the `break` keyword is used in looping.
+2. Understand how the `gets` method is used to store a user's input.
+3. Utilize both `break` and `gets` in your own program.

 ## What is the `break` keyword?

 What happens when we have an infinite loop that keeps on going forever?
 What happens when, given a specific output, we want to break out of the loop?
 This is where the `break` keyword comes in.